 Archive Data.
-Once the study is locked, we recommend archiving your data by extracting it and printing casebooks.
-Note: OpenClinica will retain your data for as long as you have a subscription, even if your study environment is in Archived status, you will not be able to access the study data without reactivating it.
+Once the study environment is locked, we recommend archiving your data by extracting it and printing casebooks.
+Note: OpenClinica will retain your data for as long as you have a subscription.
+However, if your study environment is in Archived status, you will not be able to access the study data without reactivating it.
 So, this step may be optional, or could be performed at a later time.

 - Extract your study data in the CDISC ODM XML Full with OpenClinica Extensions format.
 This extract format includes all your study metadata as well as query related data and audit log data.

 Replacing the SS_DF001 with an asterisk (*) will give you casebooks for all the subjects for this site in a single file. (https://acme.openclinica.io/OpenClinica/rest/clinicaldata/xml/view/S_DF/*/*/*?includeDNs=y&includeAudits=y&includeMetadata=n&showArchived=y)

 Change the Production study environment status to ‘Archived’.
 This will remove the study from counting against your subscription limit.
 You may reactivate the study environment at any time, by updating the status.
 Please note that this does not have any impact on the study in OpenClinica Insight.
 If you would like to remove the study from OpenClinica Insight, please deactivate the Insight module on the Module Management screen prior to archiving your study environment.
 This will ensure that Insight is disconnected promptly, and you do not accumulate any unexpected Insight fees.